damphat/Sigobase/Sigobase.Generator/ReadMe.md

 ﻿# SigoGenerator
 Generate all possible sigo values using SigoChema

+This project will generate data for unit tests, making writing unit tests easier and fun.

 ```cs
 // define schema with name
 SigoSchema.Parse("money = 'usd' | 'eur' ;  number = 50|100");